EKT/FSM-Engine/README.md

 The recommended way to get started using FSM Engine in your project is with a dependency management system.
 Specifically, FSM Engine uses [Apache Maven](http://maven.apache.org/) for project management.

-Clone this git repository, and add the artifact your local maven repository:
+Clone this git repository, and add the artifact to your local maven repository:
 ```sh
 git clone https://github.com/EKT/FSM-Engine.git
 cd FSM-Engine